 You’ve made one of the most important decisions of your life.
 You want to adopt a child.
 You know in your heart that you will raise and love this child as your own.
 You are financially, mentally and physically ready to take on this challenge.
 Becoming a parent is all you think about.
 This experience can be an exciting, exhilarating event that you will cherish forever.
 Unfortunately, adopting a baby can also be your worst nightmare if you do not take the time to hire the right adoption lawyer.

 If you are pursuing an international adoption you definitely need to hire an adoption lawyer.
 Ideally, you can find an adoption lawyer who has previously worked with the adoption process in the country you choose.

-The adoption process is a delicate endeavor that, if done correctly, will make each step toward parenthood as smooth and as painless as possible.
+The adoption process is a delicate endeavor that, if done correctly, will make each step toward parenthood as smooth and uncomplicated as possible.
 However, in order for things to proceed effortlessly, you cannot just hire any lawyer.
 You need to hire an adoption law firm well-versed in every nuance of your state’s private or public adoption proceedings to protect yourself from potential heartbreak and financial problems.

 Lawyers Can Prevent Legal Problems

 As a first-time adoptive parent, you might not be aware of the extent of legal problems that can arise throughout the process of adopting a child.
 For example, before you receive the child, the birth mother and father must sign a consent to adoption.
 If they both do not sign this, one or both of them could try to take the child away from you at a later date.
 This can obviously cause you inconsolable heartbreak.